DatasiteLabs/docker-cicd-pcf/README.md

 1. change the VERSION file text to your target version to avoid clobbering existing versions. [see versions](#versions)

+## Opening a PR

+* Use a meaningful title, it will be used as the release title
+* Use a meaningful commit message, it will be used as the release message

 ## versions

 Manually versioned and latest stored in VERSION file.
 See https://github.com/cloudfoundry/cli/releases for CLI releases.
 Version should likely match your target PCF env version, find that from /tools in your PCF env.